flowenol/apple1serial/README.md

 ## Applesoft BASIC support

-You can also `LOAD` and `SAVE` your Applesoft BASIC programs thanks to the branch of the applesoft-lite project which has been modified to make use of the A1SI expansion card:
+You can also `LOAD` and `SAVE` your Applesoft BASIC programs thanks to the branch of the applesoft-lite project which has been modified to be compatible with the A1SI expansion card:

 http://github.com/flowenol/applesoft-lite